Phonon anomalies within the polar charge density wave phase of the structurally chiral superconductor Mo$_3$Al$_2$C: Introduction

 In principle, breaking symmetry through charge disproportionation and ordering can lead to the emergence of ferroelectricity.
-In other words, when a non-centrosymmetric charge modulation occurs, it can result in a potential net electric polarization~\cite{Cheong_2007_review,van_den_Brink_2008_review,Fiebig_2016_review}.
-This concept has been proposed and studied in several \textit{insulating} systems, such as magnetite Fe$_3$O$_4$~\cite{Alexe_2009_Advanced}, bond-centered and site-centered Pr$_x$Ca$_{1-x}$MnO$_3$~\cite{Efremov2004}, mixed-valence compounds~\cite{Alonso1999PhysRevLett,Ikeda2005,Groot_2012_PhysRevLett}, and superlattice systems~\cite{Park_2017_PhysRevLett,Krick_2016_Advanced,Qi_2022PRB,Xu_2023_nanolett}.
+In other words, when a noncentrosymmetric charge modulation occurs, it can result in a potential net electric polarization~\cite{Cheong_2007_review,van_den_Brink_2008_review,Fiebig_2016_review}.
+This concept was proposed and studied in several \textit{insulating} systems, such as magnetite Fe$_3$O$_4$~\cite{Alexe_2009_Advanced}, bond-centered and site-centered Pr$_x$Ca$_{1-x}$MnO$_3$~\cite{Efremov2004}, mixed-valence compounds~\cite{Alonso1999PhysRevLett,Ikeda2005,Groot_2012_PhysRevLett}, and superlattice systems~\cite{Park_2017_PhysRevLett,Krick_2016_Advanced,Qi_2022PRB,Xu_2023_nanolett}.
 However, the phenomenon of charge ordering or charge density wave (CDW) driven polarization in \textit{metallic} systems has been little studied.

-Recently, Mo$_3$Al$_2$C has been reported to be a CDW-driven polar metal coexisting with superconductivity and structural chirality~\cite{Wu_2024_NC}.
+Recently, Mo$_3$Al$_2$C was reported to be a CDW-driven polar metal coexisting with superconductivity and structural chirality~\cite{Wu_2024_NC}.
 Mo$_3$Al$_2$C has a cubic structure with space group $P4_132$ or $P4_332$ (point group $O$) at room temperature~[Fig.~\ref{Fig1_structure}(a)].
 The crystal structure lacks inversion and mirror symmetries.
 It is noncentrosymmetric, chiral, and nonpolar at room temperature.
-Upon cooling, resistivity measurement shows a superconducting transition at $T_c$ = 8\,K and a dip at around $T^*$ = 155\,K~[Fig.~\ref{Fig1_structure}(b)]~\cite{Zhigadlo_2018PRB}.
-The anomalies at $T^*$ are also reported in previous magnetic susceptibility, specific heat, and nuclear-magnetic-resonance measurements~\cite{Zhigadlo_2018PRB,Koyamado_2013_JPSJ,Koyama2011PhysRevB,Kuo_2012PhysRevB}.
-Our recent transmission electron microscopy and Raman scattering results have established a CDW order below $T^*$ in Mo$_3$Al$_2$C~\cite{Wu_2024_NC}.
-We also show that the transition at $T^*$ is a cubic-nonpolar-to-rhombohedral-polar transition driven by condensation of $M_5$ soft modes at three symmetry equivalent wavevectors located at the Brillouin zone boundaries, creating a polarization along the three-fold axis in the body-diagonal direction below $T^*$~\cite{Wu_2024_NC}.
+Upon cooling down the sample, the measured resistivity shows a superconducting transition at $T_c$ = 8\,K and a dip at around $T^*$ = 155\,K~[Fig.~\ref{Fig1_structure}(b)]~\cite{Zhigadlo_2018PRB}.
+The anomalies at $T^*$ were also reported in previous magnetic susceptibility, specific heat, and nuclear-magnetic-resonance measurements~\cite{Zhigadlo_2018PRB,Koyamado_2013_JPSJ,Koyama2011PhysRevB,Kuo_2012PhysRevB}.
+Our recent transmission electron microscopy and Raman scattering results established a CDW order below $T^*$ in Mo$_3$Al$_2$C~\cite{Wu_2024_NC}.
+We also showed that the transition at $T^*$ is a cubic-nonpolar to rhombohedral-polar transition driven by condensation of $M_5$ soft modes at three symmetry-equivalent wavevectors located at the Brillouin zone boundaries, creating a polarization along the threefold axis in the body-diagonal direction below $T^*$~\cite{Wu_2024_NC}.